skittleson/DoCodeThatMatters/src/src/posts/004-software-lessons.md

 ---

 ## Process can be Your Enemy
-Creating process is one of the first "go to"s that a software engineer wants to do to solve a problem. **Okay, but lets ask a few more non-technical questions**
+Creating process is one of the first "go to"s that a software engineer wants to do to solve a problem. **Okay, lets ask a few more non-technical questions.**

 - Is a new process really needed?
 Can you do it manually for awhile?
 It may not need to be automated.
 - Are you solving the symptom of a bigger problem?
 Address the bigger problem first.